Electric Scooter Safety – Avoid Accidents With This Complete 17-Step Checklist

 Always stay focused on the ride and your surroundings.
 Ride in an alert and focused state.

-Avoid riding in the rain, snow or wet weather
+Avoid riding in a bad weather

 Pretty much every user manual of the scooters will suggest not riding in the rain or in any type of wet weather.
 Even the scooters that are very water-resistant, or even true waterproof scooters, will still warn against it.